 (specially made at Ichiran – various locations, including 岩本ビル B1F 1 Chome-22-７ Jinnan, Shibuya, Tokyo 150-0041)

 OK, I know – I’m a real sucker for ramen.
 Perhaps I’ll write a post only about ramen next time.
 I fell in love with Ichiran ramen during my last visit to Japan.
 Despite being a chain, Ichiran really serves up some scrumptious noodles (that you can even bring home).
 The pork-based broth is divine and tasty, yet not too salty.
 I like my ramen soft (due to my decay-prone yorkie teeth), but you can also choose from extra firm, firm, or medium.
 As I try not to eat too much meat in general, I love being able to personalize my order with extra green onions, dried seaweed, garlic, and kikurage mushrooms.
 The most exciting part is getting a full bowl of noodle refill for only ¥190!

 That’s it for now, escapaders!
-Watch out for an upcoming post on my favorite Japanese snacks.
-And, don’t forget to be healthy and practice “Hara Hachi Bu”!
+Don’t forget to be healthy and practice “Hara Hachi Bu”!